Avocado Toast $13 (5/5 NOMs)

 Grandma has nothing on this amazing Sriracha-glazed Meatloaf from Unconventional Diner.
 Another beautiful dish with a nice piece of meat surrounded by some delicious morel (mushroom) gravy.
 Served with a side of some chunky and gooey mashed potatoes with green onion, the meatloaf itself was smooth and soft.
 You might have expected it to have a bit of a kick with the Sriracha, but it was surprisingly mild.
 It’s so good that your grandma might just give up cooking her own meatloaf.

 Sunny Eggs $9 (5/5 NOMs)

-Who knew that eggs and bacon make for both a great breakfast and dessert?
+Who knew that eggs and bacon could make for both a great breakfast and a dessert?
 Every part of this dessert is made from the sugary sweet things.
 Yes, this is by far one of the most fun desserts out there.
 It might look and sound like conventional eggs, but it’s far from it.
-Let’s breakdown all of the witchcraft going on here; “egg whites” made from coconut mousse, “yolk” made of mango and bacon from some magic sour-like things.
+Let’s breakdown all of the witchcraft going on here: “egg whites” made from coconut mousse, “yolk” made of mango and bacon from some magic sour-like things.
 Just like all the dishes we’ve had so far, Sunny Eggs has a great presentation.
-Flavor-wise it was just as good as it looks.
+Flavor-wise, it was just as good as it looks.
 Just like real eggs, the mango “yolk” had more flavor compared to the coconut moose, which was smooth and light.
 It was so much fun to dig into this dish and try everything!